RepGhost: A Hardware-Efficient Ghost Module via Re-parameterization: Related Work

 \subsection{Light-weight CNNs}

-Both manual designed\cite{howard2017mobilenets,zhang2018shufflenet,sandler2018mobilenetv2,zhou2020rethinking,chen2021dynamic} and neural architecture search (NAS)\cite{wu2019fbnet,wan2020fbnetv2,dai2021fbnetv3,guo2020single,hu2020angle} based light-weight CNNs are mainly designed to get competitive performances with less parameters and low FLOPs.
-Among them, ShuffleNetV1\cite{zhang2018shufflenet} and MobileNetV2\cite{sandler2018mobilenetv2} establish the benchmark by using massive depthwise convolutions rather than the dense ones.
-FBNet\cite{wu2019fbnet,wan2020fbnetv2} employ complex NAS technique to design light-weight architecture automatically.
-However, parameters and FLOPs often can not reflect the actual runtime performance (\(i.e.\), latency) of light-weight CNNs\cite{ma2018shufflenet,dehghani2021efficiency}.
-And few models are designed for low latency directly, like ProxylessNAS\cite{kim2022proxyless}, MNASNet\cite{tan2019mnasnet}, MobileNetV3\cite{howard2019searching}, and ShuffleNetV2\cite{ma2018shufflenet}.
-This paper follows this to design efficient CNNs with low latency.
+Both manual designed~\cite{howard2017mobilenets,zhang2018shufflenet,sandler2018mobilenetv2} and neural architecture search (NAS)~\cite{wu2019fbnet,wan2020fbnetv2,guo2020single,hu2020angle} based light-weight CNNs are mainly designed to get competitive performances with less parameters and low FLOPs.
+Among them, ShuffleNetV1~\cite{zhang2018shufflenet} and MobileNetV2~\cite{sandler2018mobilenetv2} establish the benchmark by using massive depthwise convolutions rather than the dense ones.
+FBNet~\cite{wu2019fbnet,wan2020fbnetv2} employ complex NAS technique to design light-weight architecture automatically.
+However, parameters and FLOPs often can not reflect the actual runtime performance ($i.e.$, latency) of light-weight CNNs~\cite{ma2018shufflenet,dehghani2021efficiency}.
+Only few models are designed for low latency directly, like ProxylessNAS~\cite{kim2022proxyless}, MNASNet~\cite{tan2019mnasnet}, MobileNetV3~\cite{howard2019searching}, and ShuffleNetV2~\cite{ma2018shufflenet}.
+This paper follows this idea to design low-latency and efficient CNNs.

-On the other hand, feature reuse in CNNs has also inspired many impressive works\cite{huang2017densely,yang2021condensenet,huang2018condensenet,han2020ghostnet,han2022ghostnets,ma2018shufflenet,szegedy2015going} with cheap or even free costs.
-As light-weight CNNs, GhostNet\cite{han2020ghostnet} uses cheap operations to produce more channels with low computational costs, and ShuffleNetV2\cite{ma2018shufflenet} processes only half of channels of features and keep the other half to be concatenated.
+On the other hand, feature reuse in CNNs has also inspired many impressive works~\cite{huang2017densely,huang2018condensenet,han2020ghostnet,han2022ghostnets,ma2018shufflenet,szegedy2015going} with cheap or even free costs.
+As light-weight CNNs, GhostNet~\cite{han2020ghostnet} uses cheap operations to produce more channels with low computational costs, and ShuffleNetV2~\cite{ma2018shufflenet} processes only half of channels of features and keep the other half to be concatenated.
 They all use concatenation operation to keep large channel numbers since it is parameters- and FLOPs-free.
 But we note that it is inefficient on mobile devices due to its complicated memory copy process, making it not indispensable for feature reuse in light-weight CNNs.
 Therefore, in this paper, we explore to utilize feature reuse in light-weight CNNs architecture design beyond concatenation operation.